Time-Correlated Video Bridge Matching: Experiments

 \subsection{Results}

-\paragraph{Qualitative Comparison.} As can be seen in Figures \ref{fig:interpolation_results}, \ref{fig:i2v_results}, and \ref{fig:sr_results}, TCVBM produces more consistent and accurate results compared to other generative methods.
-By considering the mutual correlation between frames, our approach ensures a smoother transition and information transfer between them, which enhances the overall method stability.
-Additional examples can be found in Appendix~\ref{appendix:examples}.
+\paragraph{Qualitative Comparison.} As shown in Figure~\ref{fig:results}, TCVBM yields more consistent and accurate results than other methods.
+By modeling mutual correlation between frames, it ensures smoother transitions and better information transfer, improving overall stability.
+More examples can be found in the Appendix~\ref{appendix:examples}.